Ken’s Background & Contact Information

 Ken worked at Honeywell Underseas Systems Division in the Twin Cities

-applications for more than 20 departments.
-He started a user group which
+for more than 20 departments.
+He started a user group which grew to 200+

-grew to 200+ members.
-In 1992 he left Honeywell to start his own
+members.
+In 1992 he left Honeywell to start his own business in database

-cases using remote connections to their networks.
-In addition, he works with clients to
+using remote connections to their networks.
+In addition, he works with clients to develop a

-develop a web presence, focusing primarily on small companies establishing their initial
+web presence, focusing primarily on small companies establishing their initial websites.

-websites.
-Among his associates are folks with far greater creative vision and high-tech
+Among his associates are folks with far greater creative vision and high-tech skills who can

 In the fall of 2009, Ken’s career came full circle, when he began teaching Continuing

-career as an English teacher; his resume includes technical writing, marketing
+as an English teacher; his resume includes technical writing, marketing communications,

-communications, database design & web development, teaching classes in database
+database design & web development, teaching classes in database design & web

 Ken is a graduate of Northern Michigan University.
 When not at his computer, he’s